 Climate-wise, if you struggle in intense heat and rain, it is probably best to avoid booking a flight to Port of Spain whilst the weather is extremely humid and rainy during the months of June to December.
 Temperatures have been seen to soar to a scorching 36C which can prove uncomfortable when walking around and exploring the city.
 Being on the coast, Port of Spain enjoys a pleasant maritime tropical climate with breezes from the northeast trade winds.
 The island is close to the equator, however, so protection from the intense sun must be taken.

 A great time to book flights to Port of Spain is during Carnival which is reputed to be one of the best in the world so, not surprisingly, hotels fill up quickly and prices go up.
 It’s a fantastic time to visit depending on your budget, as it will be difficult to find cheap flights to Port of Spain during this period.
 The timing of this lively mix of parades and calypso varies from year to year as it takes place just before Lent starts.
 If you are in the city in the run up to carnival you will be able to enjoy the steel bands rehearsing in the streets.

 When is the best time to book flights to Port of Spain?

 The price you pay for your flight to Port of Spain may vary depending on when you book.
 For the best chance of a lower fare, look to book 60 days in advance of your trip.
 Fares are likely to increase a fortnight or so before your departure date.

 Which day is cheapest to fly to Port of Spain?

 The cheapest day to fly to Port of Spain is usually Tuesday.
 At the moment, Saturday is the most expensive.

 What time of day is cheapest to fly?

-To get the best value, try booking a flight in the morning when visiting Port of Spain.
-Generally the prices will increase for flights in the evening as these tend to have higher demand.
+To get the best value, try booking a flight at midday when visiting Port of Spain.
+Generally the prices will increase for flights in the afternoon as these tend to have higher demand.